vestrel00/contacts-android/README.md

 - Create contact
     - Saving to which account (editable)
         - What happens to fields (groups) that have been filled out when different account is picked?
+        - Preference for default account for new contacts

 - Contacts list
     - Long press options